Q-Learning in Regularized Mean-field Games: Q-Learning Algorithm

 \section{Q-Learning Algorithm}

-In this section, we establish a learning algorithm for obtaining approximate regularized mean-field equilibrium.
+In this section, we establish an offline learning algorithm for obtaining approximate regularized mean-field equilibrium.
+We suppose that a generic agent has access to a simulator, which generates a new state $y \sim P(\,\cdot\,|x,u,\mu)$ and gives the reward $R(x,u,\mu)$ for any given state $x$, action $u$, and state measure $\mu$.
+This is a typical assumption in offline reinforcement learning algorithms.

 In this learning algorithm, we replace operators $H_1$ and $H_2$ with random operators $\hat{H}_1$ and $\hat{H}_2$, respectively.
 Therefore, we have two stages in each iteration of the learning algorithm.
 In the first stage, the optimal regularized Q-function $Q_{\mu}^{\reg,*}$ for a given $\mu$ is learned via fitted Q-learning algorithm, which has been introduced in \cite{AnMuSz07} to learn optimal Q-functions of Markov decision processes.
 This stage replaces the operator $H_1$ with a random operator $\hat{H}_1$.
-In this fitted Q-learning algorithm, Q-functions are picked from a fixed function class ${\mathcal F} \subset {\mathcal C}$.
+In this fitted Q-learning algorithm, Q-functions are picked from a fixed function class ${\mathcal F}$.
 This function class ${\mathcal F}$ can be chosen as the set of neural networks with some fixed architecture or linear span of some finite number of basis functions or the set ${\mathcal C}$ itself.
 Depending on ${\mathcal F}$, an additional representation error in the learning algorithm will be present.
 Let ${\mathcal F}_{\max} \coloneqq \{Q_{\max}: Q \in {\mathcal F}\}$.

 In the second stage of each iteration, the state-measure is updated via simulating corresponding transition probability.
 This stage replaces the operator $H_2$ with a random operator $\hat{H}_2$.